OGStudio/debug-broker/README.md

 ## Value prioritization

 We have both application and debug UI sending values to `debug-broker`.
-Which value does `debug-broker` prefer? `debug-broker` prefers the latest (by date) value that is different from the one `debug-broker` currently keeps.
+Which value does `debug-broker` prefer? `debug-broker` accepts complete new items from Application, and values from UI.

-For example:

-* when application is constantly publishing new values of an item, `debug-broker` prefers new values
-* when application is constantly publishing the same value, debug UI gets a chance to send new value that is preferred by `debug-broker`

 <a name="requests"/>